agentgt/ezpwdgen/README.md

 profile2   password2
 ```

-The profiles basically allow for multiple passwords.
+The profiles basically allow for multiple master passwords.

 When you run the command `ezpwdgen.py` if no profile is picked the first one in the config file is picked.